Wednesday, February 29, 2012

 Our guide showed us an old Sugar mill that is now in ruins.

 Next stop was Red Rocks.
 And no, we are not back in Colorado although it seemed very similar.
-While hiking, our guide grabbed a fern branch and asked me to hold out my arm…then he held it to my skin and created a “temporary” tattoo…at least that is what I was hoping it was Smile We were all left to ourselves to walk around the red rocks and as I was returning through the “bush” something GROWLED at me and I screamed.
+While hiking, our guide grabbed a fern branch and asked me to hold out my arm…then he held it to my skin and created a “temporary” tattoo…at least that is what I was hoping it was We were all left to ourselves to walk around the red rocks and as I was returning through the “bush” something GROWLED at me and I screamed.
 There were a few French tourists with us who stopped immediately and asked if I saw a snake.
 “No” I said, "something went GRRRRR”.
 So a friendly gentleman from Germany, named Clause, proceeded to go ahead of me the rest of the way.
 When we gathered near our guide he informed me that it was HIM who was in the bushes scaring me to death.
 My heart was still racing.

 Further down the East coast we went to the Carib Indian Reservation.
 We were told the true-blooded Caribs (ancestors of the 1st inhabitants of the island) get to live here for free.
 We got several estimates of how many true full-blood Caribs still exist…anywhere from 200-2,200.
 As soon as we were inside the reservation we stopped at a booth making “Cassava” bread.
 The Cassava is a tubular root plant which is ground and dried and then made into bread.